AbhiRam0099/pm-notes/README.md

  5. Click on the submitissue button
 ### How to create a project board for KANBAN-Automation ?
-Steps to follow in creation of KANBAN-Automation dash board 1.Go to projects dropdown under your profile
+Steps to follow in creation of KANBAN-Automation dash board
+1. Go to projects dropdown under your profile
-2.Select a titile
+2. Select a titile
-3.Choose the type of issue template , here we are choosing the kanban-automated template 4.Add the repository link where you want to create the issue for
+3. Choose the type of issue template , here we are choosing the kanban-automated template
+4. Add the repository link where you want to create the issue for